Michael Morgan, conductor and passionate advocate for classical music, dies at 63

 With its humor and self-deprecation, the comment was pure Morgan.
 In 2013, Joshua Kosman, the music critic of the San Francisco Chronicle, called him “a voluble, gregarious figure with easy charm and an irrepressible high-pitched giggle that can seem at odds with the gravitas associated with the stereotypical maestro.”

-But, Kosman added, “there’s no doubt about the eloquence or artistic depth he can elicit from an orchestra in a wide range of repertory.”
+But, Kosman added that “there’s no doubt about the eloquence or artistic depth he can elicit from an orchestra in a wide range of repertory.”

 In the manner of an older generation of conductors who came to an area and stayed put, Mr. Morgan spent the last 30 years of his life mostly in the Bay Area and its environs.
 He arrived in 1991 to become the music director of the Oakland Symphony.
-He also served as artistic director of the Oakland Youth Orchestra, was the music director of the Sacramento Philharmonic Orchestra (and the Sacramento Opera) from 1999 to 2015 and the artistic director of Festival Opera in Walnut Creek, Calif., for more than 10 seasons.
-He taught a graduate conducting course at the San Francisco Conservatory of Music and was Music Director at the Bear Valley Music Festival in California.
+He also served as artistic director of the Oakland Youth Orchestra and was the music director of the Sacramento Philharmonic Orchestra (and the Sacramento Opera) from 1999 to 2015 as well as the artistic director of Festival Opera in Walnut Creek, Calif., for more than 10 seasons.
+He taught a graduate conducting course at the San Francisco Conservatory of Music and was music director at the Bear Valley Music Festival in California.
 He also conducted the San Francisco Ballet on several occasions.

 “My goal is to do the things I like to do all in one place,” he told the San Francisco Chronicle in 1998.
 “I think it’s so much more rewarding to walk into the grocery store and have a little kid say, ‘You came to my school,’ or have the cashier say, ‘How are things at the symphony?’ ”